runicscribe/worldbuilding-docs/dae-machina/world/magic/ascended.md

 Types:

 - Necromancers
 -- Liches - Ascended who have bound their soul into their own undead body.
+One of the easier paths towards ascension (though still quite difficult), with the main downside of being repulsive to living people.

 - Animancers
 -- Ensouled objects - Ascended who have bound their soul into an object; a weapon, book, piece of jewelery, or similar.
 Such ascended most commonly come about as a last resort of wizards in an unwinable situation, and are usually relatively weak, only capable of influencing whomever posseses the object.
-If they remain in the possiesion of a single person long enough, they are usually able to take over that person entirely, and eventually constuct a more powerfull form.
+If they remain in the possiesion of a single person long enough, they are usually able to take over that person entirely, and eventually construct a more powerfull form.
 -- Spirits (rare) - Ascended who have bound themselves to a location, or the Aether itself.
 They tend to be weak, and fragile, but entirely unconstrained by physical limitations (althogh those bound to a location are constrained to remain in that location).